OpenSMTPD/OpenSMTPD/README.md

   * libasr (https://opensmtpd.org/archives/libasr-1.0.3.tar.gz)

-By default OpenSMTPD expects latest versions of all dependencies unless noted otherwise
+By default OpenSMTPD expects latest versions of all dependencies unless noted otherwise.

+Note that some distributions have different packages for a same library, you should always use the `-dev` or `-devel` package (for example, `libasr-dev` or `libasr-devel`) if you're going to build OpenSMTPD yourself.

 ## Get the source